Generalized recursive atom ordering and equivalence to CL-shellability: Equivalence of admitting a generalized recursive atom ordering to admitting a recursive atom ordering

-\underline{Case 2:} This is the case in which no atom of $[u, v]_r$ is above an atom earlier than $u$ in the GRAO of $[t_n, v]_{r^-}$.
+\underline{Case 2:} This is the case in which no atom of $[u, v]_r$ is above an atom that is earlier than $u$ in $\Lambda([t_n, v]_{r^-})$.
 See Figure \ref{case2alwaysfirst} for an illustration of this case.
-By Proposition \ref{firstatomprop}, $u$ must then be first in the GRAO of $[t_n, v]_{r^-}$.
-But since $r^-$ has length $n$, our inductive hypothesis ensures that $u$ must also be first in the reordering of $[t_n, v]_{r^-}$.
-This means that all atoms of $[u, v]_r$ are in $G_r(u,v)$.
-But this implies that the ordering of the atoms of $[u,v]_r$ is preserved by the reordering process.
-In particular, $x$ remains first among the atoms of $[u, v]_r$, contradicting our assumption that $x$ is not the first atom of $[u,v]_r$ in the reordering of $[\hat{0},v]$.
-This completes case 2.
+By Proposition \ref{firstatomprop}, $u$ must then be first in $\Lambda([t_n, v]_{r^-})$.
+Since $r^-$ has length $n$, our inductive hypothesis ensures that $u$ must also be first in $\Lambda^{re}([t_n, v]_{r^-})$.
+This means that all atoms of $[u, v]_r$ are in $G^{\Lambda^{pr}}_r(u,v)$.
+This implies that the ordering of all atoms of $[u,v]_r$ is preserved by the atom reordering process.
+In particular, $x$ remains first among the atoms of $[u, v]_r$, contradicting our assumption that $x$ is not the first atom of $[u,v]_r$ in $\Lambda^{re}([u,v]_r)$.
+This completes case 2. \end{proof}